inductiva/sph-demos/FLUID_BLOCK.md

 ###### `simulate()` break down

 The `simulate` method encapsulates several steps to simplify the workflow!
-First, we set the root directory for the file manager - the `add_file` and `add_dir` methods will use it as their base directory.
+We set the root directory for the file manager - the `add_file` and `add_dir` methods use it as their base directory.
+Next, we configure the render parameters further.

-Next, we further configure the render parameters.
-For some simulation scenarios, the parameters in the template files aren't exactly what is passed via the arguments of the scenario.
-Here, the position and dimensions of the block are translated according to the particle radius, so that the block is inside the container.
-Once more, the goal is to free the user from all nuances of setting up the simulator.
+In some simulation scenarios, the parameters we expose to the user aren't the ones in the template files.
+Here, for example, we translate the block so that it is inside the container.
+The goal is to free the user from all nuances of setting up the simulator.

 With all the parameters prepared, the input directory of the simulation is created in the `root_dir`.
 We directly render the template directory with the `FluidBlock`